DinoChiesa/Edge-OAuthV2-PKCE-Proxy/README.md

 ## License

-This material is copyright 2018 Google LLC. and is licensed under the [Apache 2.0 License](LICENSE).
+This material is copyright 2018-2019 Google LLC. and is licensed under the [Apache 2.0 License](LICENSE).

 ## Bugs

-* The /token request is not CORS compliant, so redeeming the code for a token from the helper page does not work.
-  (Must use curl).
+??